(at the time you and your

 |---|---|---|

-| Morning | 8 mg | Four 2 mg strips taken together |
+| Morning | 8 mg | Four 2 mg strips, or one 8 mg strip |

-| Evening | 8 mg | Four 2 mg strips taken together |
+| Evening | 8 mg | Four 2 mg strips, or one 8 mg strip |

-(your dose and timing of dosing may differ)
+(your dose and timing may differ)

 |---|---|---|

-| Once daily | 16 mg | Eight 2 mg strips taken together — or as your prescriber specified; this may vary |
+| Once daily | 16 mg | Two 8 mg strips, or eight 2 mg strips — or as your prescriber specified |